-Help the homeless community by providing clothing and other essential items.
+Closet of Caring is dedicating to serving the houseless community by providing clothing and other essential items through our monthly distributions.

 Closet of Caring literally chose me.